Kopidodon

 Kopidodon is an extinct genus of placental mammals from subfamily Paroxyclaeninae within family Paroxyclaenidae, that lived during the middle Eocene in Germany.

-Kopidodon was one of the largest tree-dwelling mammals known from Eocene Europe: growing 115 centimeters long (most of that length is tail).
+Kopidodon was one of the largest tree-dwelling mammals known from Eocene Europe, growing 115 cm long, most of which is tail.
 This squirrel-like mammal sported large canine teeth, probably for defense, since its molars were adapted for chewing plants, not flesh.
 Its legs and claws allowed Kopidodon to scramble through the trees with the greatest of ease, much like modern-day squirrels.
 Its fossils were found in the Messel pit, preserving even its fur.
 Kopidodon had a thick bushy tail for balance.